So, you want to get involved ...

 Business Marketing Club

-Business Marketing Club promotes and utilizes student's business skills.
-Our main objective is to give our members hands on business experiences, teamwork project skills and internship opportunities.
+Business Marketing Club promotes and utilizes students' business skills.
+Our main objective is to give our members hands-on business experiences, teamwork project skills, and internship opportunities.

 Chess Club

 To teach the basics of chess and prepare for tournaments.
-Students may receive training in a variety of chess styles such as: bullet, classical and blitz.
+Students may receive training in a variety of chess styles, such as bullet, classical, and blitz.

 Cycling Club